 If you have any parameters changing rapidly you may be lighting the fuse to a tank crash.

 Beneficial Bacteria Die-Off

-Your Nitrifying Bacteria are your biological filtration that converts the toxic Ammonia and Nitrite compounds in the Nitrate and Nitrogen.
+Your Nitrifying Bacteria are your biological filtration that converts the toxic Ammonia and Nitrite compounds into Nitrate and Nitrogen.
 If they die your tank is going to start heading south.

 Lack of oxygen and medications are the two biggest culprits.
 Make sure you research any medication before you add it to your aquarium!